hujiecpp/VisualFeatureTranslation/README.md

 ### Measurement
 We use the mean Average Precision (mAP) provided by the official site of above datasets for evaluation.

-The detailed description of mAP and the code can be found in the following path of this project:
+The details can be found in:
 > ./Evaluation/

 ## 1.2.
 Features